Become a Mentor

 If you have any questions about the artsvest Mentorship program, please contact Jessica Vellenga, Associate National Director email@example.com 416.869.3016 x229

-B/A welcomes mentor applications from all qualified individuals and encourages applications from equity-seeking communities, including women, racialized and Indigenous persons, persons with disabilities, and persons of all sexual orientations and gender identities/expressions.
+B/A welcomes mentor applications from all qualified individuals.
+We are particularly interested in and encourage applications from equity-seeking communities, including women, racialized and Indigenous persons, persons with disabilities, and persons of all sexual orientations and gender identities/expressions.